csabaiBio/SARSCoV2-coinf/README.md

       - `host`: virus-host
       - `description`: string provided by the uploader describing the sample/experiment

+- **Additional data file 5.** 118 co-infection samples selected for read-level analysis. [\[tar.gz\]](data/datafile5.tar.gz)
+  -   fields: same as for Additional data file 4. (above)
+  -   Sample selection: The original set of previously detected 7,413 co-infection samples was first limited to those 6,999 that contained traces of exactly two variants.
+(I.e. samples identified as the mixtures of three or more variant strains were discarded.)
+Then the resulting set of samples was further downsampled to a set of 100 samples for the read-level analysis to decrease computation time and simultaneously preserve the prevalence of specific variant combinations.
+The 13 co-infection samples identified as putative subclonal recombinants based on alternate allele frequency (AF) shifts along their genome (see Supplementary File 1) were added to this list, along with 5 artificial mixture samples of study PRJNA827817, resulting in altogether 118 samples for read-level explorations.

 ## Additional analysis pipelines

 - **Additional pipeline 1.** PostgreSQL queries for co-infection detection using the CoVEO database. [\[html\]](pipelines/AddPipeline1_data_generation.html)